radon-h2020/radon-particles/policytypes/radon.policies.testing/PingTest/README.md

-## TCP Ping Test Policy
+## Ping Test Policy

-Policy type representing a test case specification for a TCP ping test.
+Policy type representing a test case specification for a ping test.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |